 The Advisory Committee on Scholarly Events and Activities Program will develop recommendations for a new program of scholarly events and activities supported by the Office of the Provost, College of Liberal Arts and PRAx to engage humanists, artists, scientists and others from a variety of backgrounds to advance greater understanding and awareness of history, conflict and diaspora in Palestine, Israel, and the Middle East.
 Given the planning elements of this committees’ focus, it’s likely the scholarly events will go through the spring of 2026.

-Anticipated actions and outcomes will include:
+Anticipated actions and outcomes include:

 - Consulting stakeholder groups and other resources to develop concepts for a coherent sequence of programming reflecting a diversity of approaches, perspectives, methodologies, and/or mediums.